syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/how-to/chart-based-on-pivot-table-selection.md

 ---
 layout: post
 title: Chart Based On Pivot Table Selection in ##Platform_Name## Pivot Table Component
-description: Learn here all about Chart Based On Pivot Table Selection in Syncfusion ##Platform_Name## Pivot Table component and more.
+description: Learn here all about Chart Based On Pivot Table Selection in Syncfusion ##Platform_Name## Pivot Table component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Chart Based On Pivot Table Selection
 publishingplatform: ##Platform_Name##